 Kitchen Exhaust Fan Wiring

-How are the wires connected for a kitchen exhaust fan?
-Wiring a kitchen exhaust fan that is installed above the kitchen range or cook top stove.
+How are the wires connected to a kitchen exhaust fan?
+How to wire a kitchen exhaust fan that is installed above the kitchen range or cook top stove.

 Kitchen Exhaust Fan Wire